Random121/Retcheck/README.txt

-Let's say you want to list all offsets of the ESI register, for the first 20 instructions in a function:
+Let's say you want to list all offsets of the ESI register, within the first 20 instructions in a function:

 int at = 0xDEADBEEF; // function address
 for (int j = 0; j < 20; j++) {